tsetsova/twitter-java/README.md

 Signed out, your tweets have been saved.
 ```
 ## If I had more time:
+ * Currently once the user follows another user they only receive their existing tweets, but not any new ones.
+I've been working on this and will get it fixed, but most probably after the deadline :)
  * extract responsibilities out of the Twitter class
  * test the Twitter class and any extracted class/classes